Updated: November 12, 2024- 15 min read

 Growth Product Manager Job Descriptions from Real Companies

-In this section, you'll find detailed job descriptions for the role of a Growth Product Manager (GPM) at three well-known companies: ClassDojo, Time Doctor, and Triple Whale.
+Speaking of Growth PM roles, in this section, you'll find detailed job descriptions for Growth Product Manager positions at three well-known companies: ClassDojo, Time Doctor, and Triple Whale.
 Each description outlines the specific responsibilities, qualifications, and attributes these companies seek in their ideal candidates.
 By exploring these examples, you can gain an understanding of what it takes to succeed in this dynamic position.

 Growth Product Manager Job Description #1 - ClassDojo